Skip to Content

 Ticket for a Hoover Dam Tour

-The tour kicked off with a 10-minute video on the history of the Hoover Dam and how it was constructed.
-It was both interesting and a strong precursor for exploring the structure.
+The tour kicked off with a 10-minute video on the history of the Hoover Dam and its construction.
+It was interesting, and did a nice job of setting the stage.

-Following the video, the first order of business was exploring how Hoover Dam generates hydroelectric power.
+After the video, our first order of business was exploring how Hoover Dam generates hydroelectric power.

-This tutorial took place in a room that sat above an enormous pipe responsible for delivering water from Lake Mead to turbines on the Nevada side of the Dam.
+This tutorial took place in a room that sat above an enormous pipe that delivered water from Lake Mead to turbines on the Nevada side of the Dam.
 Just look at it.

 Massive water intake pipe at Hoover Dam

-Learning about the “internal plumbing” that makes the Hoover Dam work was one of the more interesting portions of the tour for me.
+Learning about the “internal plumbing” that makes the Hoover Dam work was fascinating.

 Next, we made our way down the cavernous room that houses the power generators on the Nevada side of the dam.
-The room was impressive in size.
+The size of the room was impressive.

 Power generation equimpent at the Hoover Dam

 Now, if you only signed up for the Hoover Dam power plant tour, this is where you finish.
-Those of us on the full tour, however, continued onward into the bowels of the Hoover Dam.
+Those of us on the full tour, however, continued onward into the bowels of the concrete monstrosity.

-Next, we navigated through a small concrete tunnel (pictured below) that cut through the length of the dam horizontally.
+Next, we navigated through a small tunnel (pictured below) that ran horizontally along the length of the dam.

 Dark, concrete tunnel through the Hoover Dam